kaizendorks/dexa/README.md

 - once we have a repo with example stacks, repoint tests so we dont depend on 3rd party repos/templates that might change

 Stack:
-- allow adding stacks from local folders (not just git repos) to help testing stacks themselves
 - predefined "init" only stack to create your own stack

 Sample stacks: